h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 *Things to Note:*

-1. **Projects**: Projects Workspace for managing datasets and expirments
+1. **Projects**: Projects Workspace for managing datasets and experiments
 2. Pre-created **Project** which includes:
     - **Name** : project name
     - **Description**: description of the project